aws/karpenter-provider-aws/website/content/en/v1.0/concepts/nodeclasses.md

   # Optional, configures if the instance should be launched with an associated public IP address.
   # If not specified, the default value depends on the subnet's public IP auto-assign setting.
   associatePublicIPAddress: true

+  # Optional, configures tenancy for the instance
+  # Currently only support default and dedicated
+  tenancy: default
 status:
   # Resolved subnets
   subnets: